agardnerIT/site/_posts/2021/2021-03-16-web-scraper-jq-pup.md

 As I progressed I noticed myself having to extensively `grep`, `cut` and stitch bits and pieces of logic together.

 One of my rules is that if the activity you're attempting seems like a fairly standard, someone has probably already done it or at least made utilities to make the activity easier.
+They've probably put more time and effort into it than you have & thus it's better than your effort would be.
 Don't reinvent the wheel.

 This led me to two linux libraries: `pup` and `jq`.